-Exercise is no longer about burning calories and losing weight.
-It's about so much more.
+Exercise is not about burning calories and losing weight.
+It’s about feeling good.

 If you haven’t done so already, it’s time to find the type of exercise that your body loves, and do that.
 Maybe you prefer sprints, HITT, marathons, rowing, playing sports, golf… whatever it is, find what exercise you ENJOY, and then do that.
 Not only will you start to like exercise, but you’ll find its easier to do more often.
 And that is truly healthy!

 How about from now on, you try this:

 Exercise because it makes you feel damn good.

 And remember, you don’t need to be a super flexible yogi or wear a crop top and have abs to get exercising.
 Don’t wait to lose weight before signing up to that yoga or spin or dance class.